 - using a humidifier or inhaling steam to alleviate dryness

-- getting vocal therapy: This is a form of therapy in which the way you use your voice is analyzed, and any abnormal speech patterns (which place stress on vocal cords and box) are corrected.
+- getting vocal therapy to analyze and correct the way you use your voice and any abnormal speech patterns that place stress on your vocal cords and voice box

 - drinking lots of fluids